swarupsro/correspond-s256/README.md

 # correspond s256
- Converting MD5 hashes to SHA hashes using VirusTotal
+ Converting hashes to SHA-256 hashes using VirusTotal